Bundesliga restart: Fixtures, teams & how to watch in India | Goal.com

 |Star Sports Select 2 SD & HD/Hotstar VIP

-The Bundesliga resumes on May 16 with five Saturday afternoon kick-offs, including the Revierderby between Borussia Dortmund and Schalke.
-There will be no Friday evening game as federal government rules insisted that the Bundesliga could only return in the second half of May.
+The Bundesliga resumes on May 16 with five Saturday kick-offs, including the Revierderby between Borussia Dortmund and Schalke.
+There will be no fixtures on Friday as federal government rules insisted that the Bundesliga could only return in the second half of May.